tjindrak/english-for-designers/02_first_impressions/Case_study.md

 - Overcoming real-world construction constraints while staying true to the vision
 - Seamless collaboration between designers, architects, and builders to bring ideas to life

-## A Craft Beer Boom: Riding the Wave of Microbreweries
+## Riding the Wave of Microbreweries
-- The explosive growth of microbreweries and their increasing popularity
+- The explosive growth of customers.
-- How our project taps into this movement, offering an experience beyond just great beer
+- Beer is not just beer, not now!
-- Standing out in a competitive market by bringing innovation to traditional brewing
+- Adding events for customers.